Are you frustrated with your Facebook ad campaign? Do you feel like you aren’t getting as many conversions as you thought you were going to?

 Pro Tip: Facebook approves all the ads it runs.
 You must make sure your ad is in accordance with the social network’s ad policies.
 Once you submit your ad for review, you usually get an answer within 15 minutes, but it can also take Facebook up to 24 hours to respond.
 Make sure you allow enough time for your ad to be approved.

 Creating a clickworthy Facebook ad is half the battle.
-You need to align your ad with aed landing page to get the conversions you want.
-The landing page you send your visitors to must have message match and a conversion ratio of 1:1.
+You need to align your ad with a targeted post-click landing page to get the conversions you want.
+The post-click landing page you send your visitors to must have message match and a conversion ratio of 1:1.

-Examples of Facebook ads and their landing pages
+Examples of Facebook ads and their post-click landing pages

 Here’s Moz’s Facebook ad.